SgMakarov/rest-messages/README.md

 ## API details

 All details, such as: responce codes, parameters, sample queries and even test enviromnemt is avalible at http://localhost/api/swagger/.
-Be aware, that due to some django properties you will need to serve statics by yourself (with simple command to `manage.py`, but still), and statics are needed for `swagger.ui`.
+Be aware, that due to some django properties you will need to serve staticsby yourself, if DEBUG is set to false, (with simple command to `manage.py`, but still), and statics are needed for `swagger.ui`.

 Here are API methods: ![Image](https://i.imgur.com/qG0iOuA.png)